Joseph Maguire

 Joseph Maguire (born August 14, 1951) is an American officer who served as Director of the National Counterterrorism Center and Acting Director of National Intelligence under President Donald Trump.
 He retired from the United States Navy as a vice admiral in 2010 after 36 years of military service.
 Prior to retiring from active duty, he was the deputy director for strategic operational planning at National Counterterrorism Center (NCTC).

 Appointed by President Donald Trump, Maguire became Acting Director of National Intelligence on August 16, 2019, a role he held during the Trump–Ukraine scandal.
 On September 13, 2019, the House Intelligence Committee issued a subpoena to Maguire alleging that he was unlawfully withholding a whistleblower complaint from the committee; he testified before the committee on September 26.
+Maguire has received numerous military, intelligence, and civilian awards, including the National Intelligence Distinguished Service Medal and the Department of Defense Distinguished Service Medal.

 Early life

 Maguire is from Brooklyn, New York.
 He graduated from Manhattan College with a Bachelor of Science degree in 1974.